HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 Q: ...As a rule?

-If the material you want does fall within the narrow range of what I can photocopy, it will be $1 a page - mostly to pay for my having to pull the material, scan it, and then refile the materials.
-All the money goes to support the archive, and pay for expensive materials like the mylar bags and acid free boxes I must use to preserve the materials, and the storage unit the collection is currently housed in, and the fees I spend to keep the archive accessible to the public - you get the picture.
+If the material you want does fall within the narrow range of what I can photocopy, it will be $1 a page plus shipping - mostly to pay for my having to pull the material, scan it, and then refile the materials.
+All the money goes to support the archive, and pay for expensive materials like the mylar bags and acid free boxes I must use to preserve the materials, the storage unit the collection is currently housed in, and the fees I spend to keep the archive accessible to the public - you get the picture.
 My time is valuable to me, so I charge for it.
 But I must stress again that I will not photocopy copyright protected materials without express written consent of the author.

 Q: How do I search for So-and-So's Article in "Fill-In-The-Blank" Magazine?